PRANAY-1234567/Portfolio_Using_Flask_1/README.md

 # Portfolio Website

 A modern, responsive portfolio website built with Flask and Tailwind CSS.
-Showcase your projects, skills, and contact information in a clean and professional manner.It is used for conntact.
+Showcase your projects, skills, and contact information in a clean and professional manner.

 ## Features